quantmonster/quantmonster.github.io/_posts/2022-09-07-modeling-tips.md

 <h4><b>Your model can only be as good as its underlying data.</b></h4>

 The saying "crap in, crap out" is cliche for a reason.
-If you want your model to do what a human expert does, then it needs to have access to all the information that the human expert uses during their decision-making process (and this information needs to be correct).
+If you want your model to do what a human expert does, then it needs to have access to all the information that the human uses during their decision-making process (and this information needs to be correct).
+[1]

 As a corollary, once a model is detecting and leveraging most of signal in the data, improving the quality and breadth of the data will result in higher ROI than increasing the algorithmic complexity of the model.